pdf-association/arlington-pdf-model/INTERNAL_GRAMMAR.md

-# Arlington TSV Grammar Validation Rules
+# Arlington PDF Model Grammar Validation Rules

-This document describes some strict rules for the Arlington PDF model, for both the data and the custom declarative functions.
-Only some of these rules are currently implemented, but everything is precisely documented here
+This document describes some strict rules for the Arlington PDF model, for both the data and the custom declarative functions (`fn:`).
+Only some of these rules are currently implemented by various PoCs, but everything is precisely documented here.

 ## TSV file rules